decentraland/explorer/docs/code-review-standards.md

 [IBM found](http://www.ifsq.org/work-holland-1999.html) that each hour of code review saves about 100 hours of related work, including QA.
 After introducing code reviews, [Raytheon reduced](http://www.ifsq.org/finding-idd-7.html) its cost of rework from 40% to 20% of the project cost.
 The money cost of fixing bugs dropped by 50%.

-So, we can inspect the code to look for bugs, and we can also:
+We can inspect the code to look for bugs, and we can also:

 * **Do smoke testing:** The code may have tests, but is not assured that the tests will cover every use case in a E2E scenario.
 Run a CI build and give it a whirl.

 * **Ensure the code has enough testing coverage:** *All pull requests* that add new features should introduce tests.
 If the change is a fix, check if a test can be made to cover it.

-* **Check API usage is following good practices:** Not keeping good API practices can introduce performance issues down the road.
+* **Check API usages are following good practices:** Not keeping good API practices can introduce performance issues down the road.
 In the worst of cases they can introduce bugs.

 ### Prevent unnecessary technical debt
 #### KISS and good engineering principles
 Contributions should follow good engineering principles like KISS, DRY and SOLID when is sensible to do so.
-Bad practices will lead to architecture issues later, so its best to prevent them.
+Bad practices lead to [come smell](https://refactoring.guru/refactoring/smells).
+Always remember that code smell [increases the cost](https://martinfowler.com/articles/is-quality-worth-cost.html) of improving any software project, so we should avoid it.

 #### If it can't be prevented, let's track it
 Sometimes, a request for improvement can't be made because of dangling technical debt that comes from a previous change or time constraints.
 When this is the case, make sure the issue gets tracked to approach it later.